 North Star Bruichladdich 15 Year Old Single Malt

 In 2000, Bruichladdich was rescued from a long period of closure by wine trader Mark Reynier.
-As part of Reynier’s grand plan, the legendary figure of Jim McEwan was tempted away from Bowmore to oversee production and help create a new era for this forgotten Islay distillery.
+As part of Reynier’s grand plan, the legendary figure of Jim McEwan was tempted away from Bowmore to oversee production and help launch a new era for this forgotten Islay distillery.

-This particular dram was distilled just two years after the distillery woke from it’s slumber.
+This particular dram was distilled just two years after the distillery awoke from its slumber.
 A French wine cask from the Radoux cooperage was filled with new make spirit which then aged for 15 years before eventually being acquired by North Star and bottled at cask strength of 57.1%.

-Smell: Red Wine comes through, along with Toffee and Orange Spice, Raisins and Prunes and a Mineral Coastal note that’s typical of Bruichladdich.
+Smell: Wine comes through, along with Toffee and Orange Spice, Raisins and Prunes and a Mineral Coastal note that’s typical of Bruichladdich.

 Taste: Oak Spice with Salted Caramel, Fruit Cake, Orange Peel and Brown Sugar.

 Value for Money: This one stretches my mission statement of affordable whisky a little but there’s no doubt it’s a real cracker of a dram.
 At £150 a bottle though, you’re going to have to pay for it.

 To put it simply, Bruichladdich has produced some of the best drams I’ve ever come across, frequently hitting the correct balance between good raw ingredients, sympathetic distillation and maturation in top quality wood.
 This North Star release is no different and, like all good single malts, offers perfect harmony between the distillery character and wood influence.
 It’s not for everyone at that price (myself included) but those willing to pay will not be disappointed in the dram they take home.

 North Star Orkney 17 Year Old Single Malt